soopyc/nix-update/README.rst

    $ nix-update --shell nixpkgs-review
    # Also runs nix run
    $ nix-update --run nixpkgs-review
+   # Also builds NixOS tests (if any)
+   $ nix-update --test nixpkgs-review

 Nix-update also can optionally generate a commit message in the form `attribute: old_version -> new_version` with the applied version update: